 - Design of new materials based on basic chemistry and physics concepts

 - Chemical, physical, and electrochemical property measurements

-- Fabrication and evaluation of prototype devices
+- Fabrication and evaluation of prototype batteries and fuel cells

-- Fundamental understanding of the structure-composition-performance relationships
+- Fundamental understanding of structure-composition-performance relationships

 Lithium-ion Batteries: Lithium-ion batteries have aided the revolution in portable electronics.
 They are now on the verge of transforming the transportation sector and penetrating the utility industry to enable the use of renewable energies.
 Our research is focused on eliminating the expensive and scarcely available cobalt and increasing the energy density with cathodes having high nickel content and new low-cost, safer nanocomposite-foil anodes.

 Metal-sulfur Batteries: Sulfur is abundant, inexpensive, and environmentally benign with 10 times higher charge-storage capacity than the oxide cathodes used in lithium-ion batteries.
 Unfortunately, metal-sulfur batteries are met with numerous challenges.
 We are engaged in overcoming the challenges with novel electrode architectures, electrocatalysts, and robust electrode-electrolyte interphases with necessary cell parameters in pouch cell configurations to make them commercially viable.

 Lithium-metal Stabilization: Among the various metal-sulfur batteries, lithium-sulfur batteries have received much more progress than others, but the lithium-metal anode cycle life is still an impediment.
 Our research is directed towards stabilizing the lithium-metal anode through an in-situ generation of robust interphases both for cells with sulfur cathode and oxide cathodes.